RandomMaker/frontend/README.md

     ```
     const pathToLessFileVariables = path.resolve("./styles/themes/light-theme.less");
     ```
-    and then make changes to your `light-theme.less` file.
+    and then make changes to your `light-theme.less`.